-If the person has an administrator appointed, the administrator may have authority to provide you with instructions (s.58B (1) GAA).
+If the person has an administrator appointed, the administrator may have authority to provide you with instructions (s 58B(1) GAA).
 The capacity of the administrator to instruct you will depend on the authority granted at the time of their appointment.

 If there is no administrator appointed, you may consider it necessary for someone appropriate to apply to the Guardianship List of VCAT for one to be appointed.

 Some courts and tribunals provide other mechanisms for bringing actions.
-Look at the relevant legislation for the tribunal or court to see if formal appointment of a "litigation guardian" or "next friend" is required, or whether another person is able to bring the action on behalf of your client.
-Note: Litigation guardians can be held personally liable for the costs of the matter before a court or tribunal.
+Look at the relevant legislation for the tribunal or court to see if formal appointment of a “litigation guardian” or “next friend” is required, or whether another person is able to bring the action on behalf of your client.

 The only circumstances where instruction should be taken from a person other than your client are those where a person who has legal authority to instruct on behalf of your client with cognitive impairment has been appointed, and is acting in accordance with what you believe to be your client's wishes and best interest.

-If you believe that the instructions you receive from your client's advocate or legally authorised person are not the client's wishes or in their best interest, you should consider challenging the advocate's authority in the proper forum, which is generally the Guardianship List at VCAT.
+If you believe that the instructions you receive from your client's advocate or legally authorised person are not the client's wishes or in their best interest, you should consider challenging the advocate's authority in the proper forum, which is generally the Guardianship List of VCAT.

-For further information on specialist legal services that deal with disability issues and assist clients who have disabilities, see: Chapter 16*2 Advocacy.
+For further information on specialist legal services that deal with disability issues and assist clients who have disabilities, see Chapter 16.2: Advocacy.